Ginner/passphrase/README.md

 Humans are bad at randomness, so making words up myself was unreliable and insecure.
 I've tried the online generators, but cannot shake the feeling that once the passphrase is provided, it simultaneously end up, prehashed, in all the rainbow tables.

+## Requirements
+The script uses a lot of standard Linux command line tools.
+However I, at least, had to install the following:
+- Clipboard functionality requires `xsel` or `xclip`.

 ## Word lists
 I've found comprehensive word lists online consisting of over 300k words.